-The Get on the Trail Business Plan Contest will kick off at TrAils
+The Get on the Trail Business Plan Contest will kick off is a virtual event on Wednesday, June 10, 2020 at 6:30 P.M.; reservations required by contacting firstname.lastname@example.org.

-to Ales Brewery at 6:30 p.m. on February 26, 2019.
 Candidates must submit entries electronically to or mail/drop off at the Oil Region Alliance office at 217 Elm Street, Oil City, PA 16301.
 The deadline to submit an application will be 4:30 p.m.
-(EST) April 4, 2019.
-With the application, include a concept paper providing an overview of your business idea.
-From applications and concept papers, we will announce semi-finalists in April 2019.
+(EST) July 1, 2020 With the application, include a concept paper providing an overview of your business idea.
+From applications and concept papers, we will announce semi-finalists the end of July 2020.

-The contest winner(s) will be announced at O.C.toberFest in Oil City.
+The contest winner(s) will be announced on December 3, 2020.
 The first place prize is $5,000; second place is $2,000; third place is $1,000.
 Funds will be disbursed at the Oil Region Alliance's discretion as noted in the Winner's Agreement form.
 Money cannot be pre-spent.

 All contestants must read and review the Contestant's Terms